christo/benchvice/README.md

 For Sargon

+* [ ] investigate binary monitor protocol.
+The text commands appear to have changed a lot over time and parsing natural language output seems brittle
 * [ ] read general game state from memory
     * [ ] initial title screen (hit F1)
     * [ ] Game or Setup prompt